Asian markets mixed after Wall St falls on Turkey jitters

-BEIJING (AP) — Most Asian stock markets were mixed Tuesday after Wall Street declined as Turkey’s central bank struggled to contain a currency crisis that is feeding fears about other emerging markets.
+BEIJING (AP) — Asian stock markets were mixed Tuesday after Wall Street declined and Turkey’s currency crisis fed fears about emerging markets.

 WALL STREET: A stronger dollar hurt exporters, whose goods will get more expensive abroad.
 Most retailers were down, but Amazon advanced 0.5 percent.
 The Standard & Poor’s 500 index lost 0.4 percent to 2,821.93.
 The Dow Jones Industrial Average slid 0.5 percent, to 25,187.70.
 The Nasdaq composite fell 0.2 percent to 7,819.71.

 TURKISH TURMOIL: Turkey’s central bank announced measures to help its banks, but the country’s lira and stock market slid further.
-The lira has tumbled as investors question whether President Recep Tayyip Erdogan’s government can cope with problems including the weakening currency and a diplomatic spat with Washington that has resulted in higher U.S. tariffs.
-Erdogan has ruled out an interest rate hike, which can slow economic growth, but analysts say higher rates are urgently needed to stabilize the country’s currency.
+The lira has tumbled as investors question whether President Recep Tayyip Erdogan’s government can cope with problems including a diplomatic spat with Washington that has resulted in higher U.S. tariffs.
+Erdogan has ruled out an interest rate hike, which can slow economic growth, but analysts say one is urgently needed to stabilize the currency.

 Most Read Business Stories